execonline-inc/antivirus/readme.markdown

 When an object is created, S3 sends out a notification event.
 We push these notifications to an SNS topic.
 The benefit of SNS is that we can have multiple services subscribed to the same topic.
-For examples, a lambda that resizes images, a process that indexes PDF contents for searching, and this virus scanner can all handle the same S3 event at the same time.
+For example, a lambda that resizes images; a process that indexes PDF contents for searching; and this virus scanner can all handle the same S3 event at the same time.

 SNS topics offer no guarantees of delivery.
 They are fire and forget.
-If the virus scanner happens to be down when a S3 object event if published, then that S3 object will not be scanned.
+If the virus scanner happens to be down when an S3 object event is published, then that S3 object will not be scanned.
 This just won't do.

-Instead of subscribing directly to the SNS topic, we creates an SQS queue, and subscribe _that_ to the S3 events topic.
-SQS queues offer message persistence (up to four day, by default) and have configurable dead leader fail over.
+Instead of subscribing directly to the SNS topic, we create an SQS queue, and subscribe _that_ to the S3 events topic.
+SQS queues offer message persistence (up to four days, by default) and have configurable dead letter fail over.
 Our virus scanner long polls the SQS queue, instead of subscribing directly to SNS.
-This offers us greatly increased confidence that we will not miss scanning a
+This offers us greatly increased confidence that we will not miss scanning a file.

 When the scanner receives an S3 event from the queue, it downloads the object from S3 and scans it.